Hypercubesoft/HCKalmanFilter/README.md

 ## Installing

-[CocoaPods](https://cocoapods.org/) is a dependency manager for Objective-C ans Swift, which automates and simplifies the process of using 3rd-party libraries like HCKalmanFilter in your projects.
+[CocoaPods](https://cocoapods.org/) is a dependency manager for Objective-C and Swift, which automates and simplifies the process of using 3rd-party libraries like HCKalmanFilter in your projects.

 ### Podfile